 The Sumter County Library makes a broad variety of printed and electronic resources available to library users.
 These include:

 |* Fiction & Nonfiction||* Large Type|

 |* Audiobooks||* Paperbacks||* Magazines|

 |* Public computers and online databases||* Used Books and other items for sale||* DVDs|

-All materials at the Sumter County Library, with the exception of non-circulating reference materials, may be checked out for a two week period.
+All materials at the Sumter County Library may be checked out for a two week period with the exception of non-circulating reference materials and newly released DVDs, which may be checked out for one week.
 Materials that are not on reserve for other patrons may be renewed by phone, on-line, or in person at any library location for an additional 14 days, except DVDs/Videos which may not be renewed.
 No materials may be renewed more than twice.
 Adult patrons may borrow up to 15 items total at each checkout – books, tapes, CDs, etc. Children may check out up to 10 items at a time – but you must be at least 18 to check out DVDs, Videos, or CDs.
 No more than 3 DVDs may be checked out at one time.
 No more than 25 items may be checked out to a card-holder account at one time.

 There are outside book returns conveniently placed at all locations.
 Only Sumter County Library books should be placed in the outside book returns.
 Donations, DVDs, videos, magazines, audiobooks, CDs and interlibrary loans must be returned inside the library.
 Items returned through the book drops are subject to the same fines as materials returned inside each library.
 Additionally, materials may be returned at any Sumter County Library location, regardless of where they were checked out.